gmatilla/datacreek/README.md

 npm install
 npm run dev
 ```

+### Checkpoint garbage collection cron

+The CronJob in `k8s/cron/gc.yaml` relies on the `datacreek/cron` image that
+runs `cron/cleanup_checkpoints.py`.
+Keep the script inside `/app/cleanup_checkpoints.py`
+by building the helper image via `docker build -f cron/Dockerfile -t datacreek/cron:latest .`
+and pushing it to the registry you deploy from before enabling the job.

 This will watch for file changes and serve the interface on
 `http://localhost:5173` while the API runs on port 8000.